MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-egnyte-overview.md

 To get started:

-Go to the [Migration Manager page of the new SharePoint admin center](https://aka.ms/ODSP-MM-FS), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+Go to the <a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">Migration center</a> in the SharePoint admin center, and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 Make sure that you have: